remipichon/voc/Manual-Config-Runner.md

 Go to <your_gitlab>/admin/runners/ to add _node_host_docker_ tag and use it in your gitlab-ci.yml file.

 ## Remote Docker
-Image is _noderemotedocker_.
+Image is _vocproject/runnerappremote_.
 To build this image, first create yourself a set of certificates: https://docs.docker.com/engine/security/https/

 Copy the tsl ca certificate (ca.pem), the tsl certificate (cert.pem) and tsl key (key.pem) into _core/remoteDockerClientCert_.